Marohn-Group/dissipationtheory/development/table-of-contents.md

 - **Study 40** ([html](dissipation-theory--Study-40.html)).
 Examine closely the dependence of the $K_2(\omega_{\mathrm{m}})$ integral on charge density and dielectric constant.
 Define a new unitless charge density $\rho_3$ such that the $K_2$ integral reaches its half point at $\rho_3 = 1$.

 - **Study 41** ([html](dissipation-theory--Study-41.html)).
 Repeat Study 34 employing a perovskite-like sample and the `dissipation5.py` code, which uses the new Loring formulas for BLDS frequency shift and non-contact friction.
 In this study I realize a nice, compact way to loop over material parameters and generate a composite figure with a legend; the method does not require much new code.

+- **Study 42** ([html](dissipation-theory--Study-42.html)).
+Repeat the Study 39 analysis using Loring’s new 2025-04-17 formulas implemented in the `dissipation6.py` code.
+Find that the BLDS frequency diverges at high modulation frequency.